dennyzhang/maintain-github-repos/README.md

 -   Web Page: [How To Get Thousands of Stars on Your Github Project](https://blog.cwrichardkim.com/how-to-get-hundreds-of-stars-on-your-github-project-345b065e20a2)
 -   Effectively Technical Writing In GitHub: <https://www.dennyzhang.com/github_wiki>

+## Doc Templates<a id="sec-1-9" name="sec-1-9"></a>

+### Doc: Invite people into slack<a id="sec-1-9-1" name="sec-1-9-1"></a>

+-   Introduce slack group

+    Thanks for trying the GitHub Repo!
+Let me check.

+    Slack brings people closer.
+Would you join our slack group?

+    #opensource channel is created for this kind of support.

+    Feel free to skip, if you're too busy
+    Find more about the slack group: https://goo.gl/ozDDyL

+    Cheers!